paynesa/locating-word-referents/README.md

 retrieved for a word is retrieved based on the probabilities of each meaning, rather than deterministically selected; the original pursuit model always selects the meaning candidate with highest probability.

+The `curricula` module provides the annotated Rollins data of child-directed speech along with objects in the scene that is used by Stevens et al. (2017) and our models as well.

 ## Running the Code

 To run all learners with the parameters from Stevens et al. (2017), run: `python3 run_experiment.py`

 To find the optimal parameters for Pursuit and run an experiment with these parameters, run: `python3 optimize_pursuit.py`.
-This code currently optimizes Pursuit without Sampling but can easily be edited to optimize Pursuit with Sampling by changing both boolean values in the file to True.
+This code currently optimizes Pursuit without Sampling but can easily be edited to optimize Pursuit with Sampling by changing both boolean values in the file to `True`.

-To find the optimal paramters for the Modified Cross-Situational learner, runn `python3 optimize_xsit.py`
+To find the optimal parameters for the Modified Cross-Situational learner, runn `python3 optimize_xsit.py`